pangpang20/gaussdb-python/docs/basic/transactions.rst

 Transaction characteristics
 ---------------------------

-You can set `transaction parameters`__ for the transactions that Psycopg handles.
+You can set `transaction parameters`__ for the transactions that GaussDB handles.
 They affect the transactions started implicitly by non-autocommit transactions and the ones started explicitly by `Connection.transaction()` for both autocommit and non-autocommit transactions.